rgeilings/raspiBlog/README.md

 ---

-For more detailed information, visit the specific pages (in Dutch):  "verzamelen data", "maak blogpost met AI" en "post blogpost"
+For more detailed information, visit the specific pages on [renegeilings.nl](https://renegeilings.nl) (in Dutch):  "verzamelen data", "maak blogpost met AI" en "post blogpost"

 ---